PythonAberdeen/user_group/README.md

             2 1
              0

+Write a function which finds the final number (the bottom corner) given an input list. e.g.

+    >>> get_last_number([2, 2, 0, 1, 1, 0, 0, 1, 0, 1])
+    0

 The input example is length `n = 10` but can be any size.

-### Ideas for Enhancment

 The length of the input here is `n = 10`.
 Did you notice that with this size of input, the final number at the bottom of the tirangle (`0`) is always the result of combining the top two corners?
 This is true for a size 10 triangle, but not true for all sizes of triangle.

-What other sizes can you find that it works for?
+What other sizes of triangle does this rule work for?

-Write a function which finds the final number (the bottom corner) given an input list. e.g.

-    >>> f([2, 2, 0, 1, 1, 0, 0, 1, 0, 1])
-    0
+### Ideas for Enhancment

 How efficient can you make this?
 You have a short-cut for some sizes of triangle, can you use this to speed up computation of other sizes?

+How efficient can you make this computation in terms of CPU time, memory?
+How large of a triangle can you compute the last row of in a reasonable amount of time?

 </details>